David Thunder

 5 semesters, 2016-2021

-Module in Masters in Organisational Governance & Culture (Gobierno y Cultura de las Organizacoines)
+Module in Masters in Organisational Governance & Culture (Gobierno y Cultura de las Organizacoines) - 85 teaching hrs in total

 ☑️